 The Friday before “Easter” is celebrated in religious tradition as the day when Y’hoshua (Jesus) was crucified and placed in the tomb.
+The day is called “Good Friday”.
 It is difficult to imagine what sort of mindset would identify the day Y’hoshua was murdered as “Good.”
-Some claim that the term “Good” simply means “pious” or “holy” but again, what is holy or pious about the day the “Son of God” was murdered.
+Some claim that the term “Good” simply means “pious” or “holy” but again, what is holy or pious about the day the “Son of God” was murdered?
 Do you think that God considers the day his Son was killed to be Good?

 There is no physical way to calculate three days and three nights in that span of time.
 The best you can do is two nights (Friday and Saturday) and one day (Saturday), and even if you count Friday you still only have two days and two nights.
 So, based on the words from Y’hoshua’s own mouth, he could not have been killed on Friday.

-By changing the times and following the traditions of men they lose site of the overall shadows contained in the death and resurrection of Y’hoshua.
+By changing the times and following the traditions of men they lose sight of the overall shadows contained in the death and resurrection of Y’hoshua.
 Three days and three nights in the tomb, the Passover Lamb, the Menorah, the Light by Day, the Lamb by Day and what time it is now.
-Without these connections you cannot possibly understand God and you will be caught in complete unawares.
+Without these connections, you cannot possibly understand God and you will be caught in complete unawares.

-Y’hoshua was NOT killed on Friday so it is a good day after all.
+Y’hoshua was NOT killed on Friday, so it is a good day after all.
 Friday the 13th to the children of God.

 Hmmm, I have heard some more thoughts on this.
 For one “as Jonah was in the belly of the whale” Jonah wasn’t dead, just in a bad place.
 Then there’s in the heart of the Earth” Well Yeshua was not “in the center of the earth, but He was in Jerusalem.